spiegl/sql-2025/Übungen/04_Übungen_4_Lösungen.md

     WHERE Orders.CustomerID IN (
         SELECT Customers.CustomerID
         FROM Customers
-        WHERE Customers.Country IN ("USA", "Canada", "Mexico")
+        WHERE Customers.Country IN ('USA', 'Canada', 'Mexico')
     )
 );